 Recipe for Boursin cheese-filled ham roll-ups

-This one takes minutes and it so good!
+This one takes minutes and it is so good!

 - Boursin Garlic & Herbs cheese